Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Most people tend to experience self-doubt from time to time, which is normal.
 However, when this becomes a chronic feeling and leads to behavior that impairs one’s ability to work and enjoy life, it may be time to seek professional help.

-Is impostor syndrome a form of anxiety?
+Is imposter syndrome a form of anxiety?

 While impostor syndrome is commonly associated with anxiety, it isn’t the same thing.
 Instead, it has more to do with how individuals perceive their successes and accomplishments.
 Therefore, individuals with impostor syndrome may be anxious about their abilities but not necessarily experience an anxiety disorder.